 Roughly a week after the hunt for Garavito had begun, police in a neighboring town picked up a man on suspicion of rape.
-A homeless man, sitting in an alleyway, had noticed a young boy being followed and eventually accosted by an older man.
-Thinking that the situation was dire enough to intervene, the homeless man rescued the boy and alerted authorities.
+Earlier, a young man sitting in an alleyway had noticed a young boy being followed and eventually accosted by an older man.
+Thinking that the situation was dire enough to intervene, the man rescued the boy and alerted authorities.

-As soon as he was interrogated by Colombian national police, Garavito cracked under the pressure.
-He confessed to abusing 147 young boys, and burying their bodies in unmarked graves, even drawing maps to the grave sites for police.
+As soon as he was interrogated by Colombian national police, The Beast cracked under the pressure.
+He confessed to abusing 147 young boys and burying their bodies in unmarked graves.
+He even drew maps to the gravesites for police.

-His stories were corroborated when police found a pair of eyeglasses at one of the crime scenes, which matched Garavito’s highly specific condition.
-In the end, he was convicted on 138 counts of murder, though the others continue to be investigated.
+His stories were corroborated when police found a pair of eyeglasses at one of the crime scenes that matched Garavito’s highly specific description.
+In the end, he was convicted on 138 counts of murder, though his other confessions continue to be investigated.

 The maximum penalty for murder in Colombia is roughly 13 years.
 Multiplied by the 138 counts he received, Luis Garavito’s sentence came out to 1,853 years and nine days.
 Colombian law states that people who have committed crimes against children are required to serve at least 60 years in prison.

-Next, check out the story of Edmund Kemper, the serial killer whose story is almost too gross to talk about.
+After learning about the horrifying crimes of serial killer Luis “La Bestia” Garavito, check out the story of Edmund Kemper, the serial killer whose story is almost too disturbing to talk about.
 Then, take a look at these 21 quotes by serial killers that will chill you to the bone.